Female entrepreneurs: Obstacles to growing firms

 A specific problem of female entrepreneurs seems to be their inability to achieve growth, especially sales growth.

 Another issue is finance and, as stated previously, the entrepreneurial process is somewhat dependent on initial conditions.
 In other words, as women often have a difficult time assembling external resources, they start as less ambitious firms that can be financed to a greater degree by their own available resources.
 This also has consequences for the future growth of the firm.
 Basically, firms with more resources at start-up have a higher probability to grow than firms with fewer resources.
 Resources include the following: societal position, human resources, and financial resources.
 This initial endowment in the firm is of great importance for firm survival and especially for firm growth.

 A study by the Kauffman Foundation of 570 high-tech firms started in 2004 showed that women-owned firms were more likely to be organized as sole proprietorships, both during their startup year and in the years to follow.
 Female entrepreneurs were also much more likely to start their firms out of their homes and were less likely to have employees.
-This fact may serve as an indication that women either anticipated having smaller firms or were operating under resource constraints that did not allow them to launch firms requiring more assets, employees, or financial resources.
+This fact may indicate that women either anticipated starting smaller firms or were operating under resource constraints that prevented them from launching larger firms that required more assets, employees, or financial resources.
 This study also found that women only raised 70% of the amount that men raised to start their firms, which ultimately impacted their ability to introduce new products and services or expand their business in terms of employees or geographic locations.

-Despite the fact that many female entrepreneurs face growth barriers, they are still able to achieve substantial firm growth.
-Organizations such as Gritty in Pink - a platform associated with Melissa Etheridge to empower women in music - have succeeded through partnerships with programs like the Long Beach Accelerator, which works with Sunstone Management to invest in tech startups, placing an emphasis on diversity.
+Despite many female entrepreneurs facing growth barriers, they can still achieve substantial firm growth.
+Organizations such as Gritty in Pink - a platform associated with Melissa Etheridge that empowers women in music - have succeeded through partnerships with programs like the Long Beach Accelerator, which works with Sunstone Management to invest in tech startups and emphasizes diversity.